Homework at Christmas? Bah Humbug!

 It’s a debatable topic, that’s for sure, but there are pros and cons to each argument.

 Homework has an undeniably positive effect on learning as much research has concluded.
+Find out why homework is important.

 - It gives children the opportunity to repeat processes undertaken in the classroom independently.
 This also helps with highlighting any gaps in an individual student’s learning.